 Sepsis (Blood Stream Infection)

 You may have an infection in one part of your body (localized infection), like in a central line or a wound.
 If the infection spreads throughout your body, the infection becomes systemic.
 Systemic means your whole body is responding to the infection.
-This systemic infection is called sepsis.
+This systemic infection is called sepsis, or a blood stream infection.
 The types of sepsis are severe sepsis, septic shock, and neutropenic sepsis.

 Sepsis is a medical emergency.
-Organs far away from the first site of infection can be affected.
+Sepsis can cause organ failure.
+Even organs far away from the first site of infection can be affected.
 Sepsis needs to be treated as soon as possible.

 What are the symptoms of sepsis?